Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Proofs

 \subsection{Proof of Theorem~\ref{thm:small-loss-one-gradient}}

-In this subsection, we present the proof of Theorem~\ref{thm:small-loss-one-gradient}, the small-loss dynamic regret bound.
-The proof shares the same spirit as that of Theorem~\ref{thm:variation-one-gradient}, whereas we upper bound the adaptivity term in a different way to achieve the small-loss bound. ~\\
+\begin{proof} The proof shares the same spirit as that of Theorem~\ref{thm:variation-one-gradient}, whereas we upper bound the adaptivity term in a different way to achieve the small-loss bound.
+Specifically, we convert the adaptivity term to the cumulative loss of decisions defined by $F_T^X = \sum_{t=1}^T f_t(\x_t)$.

-\begin{proof} We decompose the overall dynamic regret into the meta-regret and the base-regret and upper bound the two terms respectively.

-\paragraph{Upper bound of meta-regret.} Similar to the meta-regret analysis in Theorem~\ref{thm:variation-one-gradient}, we have the following meta-regret upper bound:

-\paragraph{Upper bound of base-regret.} Similar to the analysis in Theorem~\ref{thm:variation-one-gradient}, we have the following base-regret upper bound:

-\paragraph{Upper bound of overall dynamic regret.} Combining the above upper bounds of meta-regret and base-regret, we have that for any $i\in[N]$,